tsora1603/Pixora-theme/CONTRIBUTING.md

 After obtaining it, open a new issue stating "[XYZ Application]  Missing Icon" + informing the icon's name.

->[!Notice]
+>[!Note]
->Please refrain from adding multiple icon requests into the same issue, as this makes the workflow quite chaotic.
+> Please refrain from adding multiple icon requests into the same issue, as this makes the workflow quite chaotic.

 ## Pull Requests